velicharlagokulkumar/vitis-hls/README.md

 Assignment-7: Designing of basic FIR filter

-Assignment-7: Designing of Cyclic Prefix removal in 5G NR
+Assignment-7: Designing of Cyclic Prefix removal in 5G NR.